zhangxz18/uccl/README.md

 ---
 ## Getting Started

-UCCL currently support AWS ENA NICs; support for Azure and GCP NICs and RDMA is on the way.
+UCCL currently supports AWS ENA NICs; support for Azure and GCP NICs and RDMA is on the way.
 It is implemented as a NCCL plugin library with drop-in replacement for NCCL applications.
-Here, we show how to run the standard `nccl-tests` that leverages UCCL atop two AWS g4dn.8xlarge instanaces with T4 GPUs.
+Here, we show how to run the standard `nccl-tests` that leverages UCCL atop two AWS `g4dn.8xlarge` instanaces with T4 GPUs.

-1. Create two g4dn.8xlarge instanaces each with a second ENA NIC interface and a public IP:
+1. Create two `g4dn.8xlarge` instanaces each with a second ENA NIC interface and a public IP:
     * Login to EC2 console `us-east-1` and click `Launch instances`
     * Enter `Name and tags`
     * Select AMI of `Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.5 (Ubuntu 22.04)` or latest version